CuriosityOS/CalorieCounter/README.md

 ## License

 This project is open source.
-(Consider adding a specific license like MIT if desired).